brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 }
 ```

-In contrast, the `foreach` loop will iterate over an array (or any kind of iterable).
-We haven't covered these concepts yet, but we will further down this page.
+In contrast, the `foreach` loop will iterate over an array (or any kind of iterable, which we'll cover later in this book).

 ```php
 // index.php